magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 The problem with the synchronous model of computation is of efficiency nature.
-Say that the `g` function internally does a long I/O operation, the next `h` function has to wait until `g` returns, and the system does not use its resources for doing something useful in the meantime.
+Say that the `g` function internally does a long I/O operation, the next `h` function has to wait until `g` returns.
+In the meantime `g` does its I/O jobs, the system is blocked and is not using its computation resources at its best for doing something useful.

+Moreover, consider that in same period of time the processor power growth millions of times, while the speed of I/O operations growth only few times.

-To overcome this kind of paralysis, which is especially annoying in the user interface context, it has been introduced the [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) paradigm in which the flow of the program execution is no more sequential, but it's determined by events such user actions, sensors
+To overcome this kind of slowness, which is especially annoying in the user interface context, it has been introduced the [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming) paradigm in which the flow of the program execution is no more sequential, but it's determined by events such user actions, sensors